luco2018/ATKS/README.md

   * The name of the executable
   * String returned from executable

 The example below is from an ATKS that has the following components:

 Project: my_project_A
 Executables registered with my_project_A:  my_executable_A1 my_executable_A2 my_executable_A3

 Project: my_project_B
 Executables registered with my_project_B:  my_executable_B1

-from our internal testing.
-The intent is to show the structure and content of atks.log.
+The structure and content of atks.log is shown below.
 <pre>
 Output from Project my_project_A:
 Output from Executable my_executable_A1: